MUMS - Doctify 2023 AwardAward-Winning Practice 2023 and Outstanding Patient Experience 2024 - Midlands Ultrasound and Medical Read more...

 For CVS/Amnio Sickle Cell 14-day turnaround – we require maternal blood tests.

-We offer consultations and scans and second opinions for those wishing to understand more about the risks and benefits of CVS and Amnio and their own individual circumstances.
+We also offer consultations and scans with Mr Rehal and second opinions for those wishing to understand more about the risks and benefits of CVS and Amnio and their own individual circumstances.

 We offer a pre-procedure consultation with Mr Rehal, Fetal Medicine Consultant - for those mums who wish to have a telephone or face to face discussion before booking the procedure.
 This costs £150.